 CAE Accredited & Scrapie monitored with SAC - also Negative for CLA

-Marilyn and Kelly Leggett started Stour Valley Boer goats back in 2010 with 2 Boer cross wethers bought to keep the grass down!
-We were totally taken with them and decided to have a 'few' females from Topknot Boer goats in Rattlesden.....the rest is history!
+Stour Valley Boer goats was started back in Dec 2009 with 2 Boer cross wethers bought to keep the grass down!
+We were totally taken with them and shortly after decided to have a 'few' females from Topknot Boer goats in Rattlesden.....the rest is history!

 We test clear for CLA and we are Scrapie monitored with SAC this also means we have export status.